-PAREKH: Both sports require players to wear spiked shoes, or cleats, that plant the foot rigidly into the ground during play.
-When the player makes a sudden move, the foot remains fixed, while the body twists in a different direction.
-That’s when the ankle gives out.
-While ankle sprains are also common among volleyball players, ankle braces have proven to be very effective in decreasing the number of ankle sprains that occur.
+Both sports (as well as several others) require players to wear spiked shoes, or cleats, that plant the foot rigidly into the ground during play.
+When the player makes a sudden move, the foot remains fixed, while the leg and body twist in a different direction, and that is when the ankle can give out.
+Ankle sprains are also common among volleyball and basketball athletes but can occur in any sport.

-- Figure out the ideal footwear for the turf you play on.
-You have to strike the right balance between a cleat that gives you enough traction, and one that doesn’t plant your foot so rigidly.
+- Find the ideal footwear for the surface you play on.
+Try to find the right balance between a cleat that gives you enough traction but doesn’t plant your foot too rigidly.

-- Strengthen your peroneal tendons, which run along the outside of the ankle and are responsible for stabilizing your ankle.
-A physical therapist or athletic trainer can recommend exercises that strengthen these tendons in hopes of preventing future sprains.
+- Strengthen your peroneal tendons, which run along the outside of the ankle and are responsible for stabilizing it.
+A physical therapist or athletic trainer can recommend exercises that strengthen these tendons to help prevent future sprains.

 - Use kinesiology taping.
-It increases nerve sensitivity so that they become more aware of your ankle positioning.
-This reduces the likelihood of sprain.
+It increases nerve sensitivity so that your nerves are more attune to your ankle positioning.
+This reduces the likelihood of a sprain.

 - Wear an ankle brace in any practice or game situation if you’re prone to ankle injuries.
 It’s your best prevention if you’ve tried other methods and still experience recurrent sprains.

-PAREKH: Follow the RICE method – Rest, Ice, Compression and Elevation.
-If you still experience discomfort after four to five days, seek medical care.
-If you’re an athlete, see an ankle specialist or sports medicine doctor who understands the mechanics and anatomy of the ankle, and the demands of your sport.
-He or she can oversee your rehabilitation to get you back in the game.
+Follow the RICE method – rest (relative to the location of the injury), ice, compression, and elevation.
+Work on early range of motion, especially if there is swelling.
+If you still experience discomfort after four or five days, seek medical care.
+If you’re an athlete, see an ankle specialist or sports medicine doctor who understands the mechanics and anatomy of the ankle and the demands of your sport.
+They can oversee your rehabilitation to get you back in the game.

-PAREKH: If you can’t put any weight on your foot for several hours, if you have a lot of black and blue, or if there is pain around the bony bulges of the ankle, you should seek medical care right away.
+If you can’t put any weight on your foot following injury, if there is significant bruising or swelling, or if there is pain around the bony parts of the ankle, you should seek medical care – such as a as a same day sports medicine appointment or a visit to an urgent care – right away.
 An X-ray can determine if the ankle or a bone in your foot is broken.